2022 FIFA World Cup Group C: Argentina vs Mexico

-The teams had faced each other in 35 previous matches including at the FIFA World Cup on three previous occasions, with Argentina winning all three matches: a 6–3 group stage victory in 1930, a 2–1 round of 16 win in 2006, and another round of 16 victory by a 3–1 scoreline in 2010.
+Argentina and Mexico had faced each other in 35 previous matches including at the FIFA World Cup on three previous occasions, with Argentina winning all three matches: a 6–3 group stage victory in 1930, a 2–1 round of 16 win in 2006, and another round of 16 victory by a 3–1 scoreline in 2010.

 After a goalless first half, Lionel Messi put Argentina in the lead in the 64th minute with a shot from outside the penalty area.
 Enzo Fernández made it 2–0 and secured the win in the 87th minute with a curled finish in the top right corner of the net.
 Messi's assist for Fernández's goal made him the first player to record assists at five different World Cups.
 The match's reported attendance of 88,966 was the highest for a World Cup fixture since the 94,194 spectators at the Rose Bowl for the 1994 final.